vis-kid/octopress_drafts_previewer/source/_posts/2016-06-11-RSpec-for-Beginners-03.markdown

   def build_agent_on_vacation(name, status)
     Agent.new(name: name, status: status, section: '00', licence_to_kill: true)
   end
 end

 ```

 Now our extracted method takes care of the `section` and ```licence_to_kill``` stuff and thereby does not distract us from the essentials of the test.
 Of course this is a dummy example but you can scale its complexity as as much as you need.
 The strategy does not change.
 It is a very simple refactoring technique—that’s why I introduce it this early—but one of the most effective one.
 Also, it makes it almost a no-brainer to avoid the extraction tools RSpecs offers.

-What you should also pay attention to is how expressive these helper methods can be without paying any price to
+What you should also pay attention to is how expressive these helper methods can be without paying any extra price.

 ## Final Thoughts